 - persons who stay in the Republic of Poland due to a short-term researcher’s mobility referred to in the Art.
 156b section 1 of the Act on Foreigners of 12 December 2013 – this provision should be mentioned on the decision of granting of the permit;

-If you are going to receive a document entitling you to a fee waiver after the beginning of your studies, you may apply for a change of the financing of your studies.
-In this regard contact the secretary's office responsible for your studies.
+If you are going to receive a document entitling you to a fee waiver on a programme conducting in Polish after the beginning of your studies, you may apply for a change of the financing of your studies.
+In this regard contact Welcome Centre (email@example.com).